-And, it’s really not that much of a hassle for law abiding, mentally-competent adults.
+And, it’s really not that much of a hassle for law-abiding, mentally-competent adults.
 People shouldn’t be able to look through the classified ads, visit a trade show, or pay their friends to get prescription drugs.
 Are you still with me?
 Nod your head if that makes sense.

-Why then, are products that are far more lethal than pain killers allowed to be sold through the newspapers, trade shows, and that shady looking character’s car trunk?!
+Why then, are products that are far more lethal than painkillers allowed to be sold through the newspapers, trade shows, and that shady-looking character’s car trunk?!
 I’m talking, of course, about guns.

-Like I said, I love guns.
-But today, teens are 39% more likely to die from “lead poisoning” than from disease according to the Center for Disease Control.
+Today, teens are 39% more likely to die from “lead poisoning” than from disease according to the Center for Disease Control.
 Maybe that’s because a 1994 survey found that one in thirteen (7.4%) high school students took a gun for show and tell.
 (That number rises to one in five or 20% for inner city males who claim to be packing something other than their lunch at school.)
 One in five suburban male students owns a gun.

 And, the United States, which prides itself in being Number One, is tops in gun deaths.
 We blow away Australia and Europe by a five to one margin and Asia by a 95 to one ratio.

 But after all the posturing by politicians and lobbying by the National Rifle Association, Congress has failed to pass any reasonable gun control legislation following the national outcry for some sane safeguards.

 Why not sell guns like prescription drugs are sold?
 Okay, okay, you wouldn’t need a prescription.
 “Fire as needed for relief of anxiety and stress.”
 (Blasting away at tin cans is great therapy!)